iperez-dev/iperez-dev/README.md

    - CSS
    - HTML

-2. 🛸 Ai experience at BA & Partners:
+2. 🛸 Ai experience at BA:
    - Develop AI software to automate internal company processes using Langchain, Python, and web APIs.
    - Assist architects and engineers with the integration of AI software into their practices.